Merced Manor, San Francisco: The Greene Family

-1930s House Design & Construction
+1930s house design and construction

 Development of the neighborhood was marketed as "The White City" due to the color of the houses.
-Today it consists mostly of two-story residential homes or "manors" constructed from the early 1930s to early 1940s by builders and contractors such as Fernando Nelson (1860-1953), George James Elkington (1872-1945), and Arthur Jacob Herzig (1884-1962).
+Today it consists mostly of two-story residential homes or "manors" constructed from the early 1930s to early 1940s by builders and contractors such as Fernando Nelson (1860–1953), George James Elkington (1872–1945), and Arthur Jacob Herzig (1884–1962).
 Unlike many in the Sunset district, the houses are detached from one another with alleyways in between, making for ease of transportation, deliveries (formerly milkmen), and fire prevention.
 They also have rear garages accessed from a shared back-road.

 Herzig homes were initially constructed on 21st Avenue (around the time he was called to testify as a witness for the trial of Jessie Scott Hughes' murder in 1932).
 Main entrances tend to be on the second story and the houses were constructed from redwood framing and stucco walls, topped with ceramic shingles and furnished in cooperation with the Hale Brothers and Sterling Furniture Company.
 Prices started from $6750 (not adjusted for inflation).
 Later, construction of his houses on 20th Avenue would run off a choice of these designs such as "The Devonshire", Tudor revival with a jutting rectangular bay window, and "The Priscilla", a storybook with an arched inset window and front-door turret.
 Herzig lived in the large house on the 20th/Sloat corner.
 Soon after, he constructed another series of houses in Pine Lake Park and then moved to San Mateo following the death of his second wife in 1940.